Best self employed income protection and should you get it?

 The best self employed income protection

-When you become self employed you no longer have access to insurance cover provided by an employer.
+When you become self employed you become reliant on your ability to generate an income and will no longer be able to access your employer's sick pay benefits.
 If you become ill or have an accident and are unable to work then your income would cease or be severely reduced.

 Why should the self employed or contractors consider income protection insurance?

 It is therefore advisable for all self employed people to obtain income protection insurance (also known as self employed sick pay insurance or income replacement insurance).
-An income protection policy for the self employed will provide an income if you are unable to work due to long term sickness or as a result of an accident.
+An income protection policy for the self employed will provide a regular income if you are unable to work due to sickness or as a result of an accident.

 Income protection insurance for the self employed is one the most important insurance policies to consider if you are self employed or considering becoming self employed.
-Without a self employed income protection plan you will have to claim Employment and Support Allowance in order to pay all your bills.
+Without a self employed income protection plan you will have to fall back on your savings if you have these or claim Employment and Support Allowance to help pay your bills.

-How much will Employment and Support Allowance pay?
+How much will government Employment and Support Allowance pay you if you are self-employed?

 How to work out if you really need self employed income protection?